codeplaysoftware/standards-proposals/affinity/cpp-23/dXXXXr0.md

 describes the implication of adjacent work-items of the callable of a bulk algorithm, allowing the implementation to choose the appropriate action.

-*Locality distance* specifies an implementation-defined metric for measuring the relative affinity between *execution resources* whereby *execution resources* with a lower *locality distance* are likely to have similar latency in memory access operations, for a given memory location.
+*Locality interference* specifies an implementation-defined metric for measuring the relative interference between *execution resources*. *Execution resources* with a higher *locality interference* with each other share more common memory resources, connections or subsumptions of a hierarchy, and have similar latency or bandwidth in memory access operations, for a given memory location, relative to other *execution resources*.

-> [*Note:* For example, two hardware threads on the same CPU core would have a lower *locality distance* whereas two hardware threads on different CPU cores or in different NUMA regions would have a higher *locality distance*. *--end note*]
+> [*Note:* For example, two hardware threads on the same CPU core would have a higher *locality interference* whereas two hardware threads on different CPU cores or in different NUMA regions would have a lower *locality interference*.

-> [*Note:* An alternative term of art for *locality distance* could be *locality interference*. *--end note*]
+*--end note*]

-When a bulk algorithm is invoked with a callable `f`, a size `s` and using a policy `p`, where `query(p, adjacency_t) == adjacency_t::constructive_t`, `p` must communicate a hint to the executor being scheduled on that any adjacent work-items in the sequence `0` to `s-1` which are mapped to *execution resources* with lower *locality distance* will result in higher constructive interference for `f`.
+When a bulk algorithm is invoked with a callable `f`, a size `s` and using a policy `p`, where `query(p, adjacency_t) == adjacency_t::constructive_t`, `p` must communicate a hint to the executor being scheduled on that any adjacent work-items in the sequence `0` to `s-1` which are mapped to *execution resources* with higher *locality interference* will result in higher constructive interference for `f`, relative to other *execution resources*.

-When a bulk algorithm is invoked with a callable `f`, a size `s` and using a policy `p`, where `query(p, destructive_t) == adjacency_t::destructive_t`, `p` must communicate a hint to the executor being scheduled on that any adjacent work-items in the sequence `0` to `s-1` which are mapped to *execution resources* with lower *locality distance* will result in higher destructive interference for `f`.
+When a bulk algorithm is invoked with a callable `f`, a size `s` and using a policy `p`, where `query(p, destructive_t) == adjacency_t::destructive_t`, `p` must communicate a hint to the executor being scheduled on that any adjacent work-items in the sequence `0` to `s-1` which are mapped to *execution resources* with higher *locality interference* will result in higher destructive interference for `f`, relative to other *execution resources*.

 > [*Note:* It's expected that the default value of `adjacency_t` for most executors be `adjacency_t::no_implication_t`. *--end note*]